rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 #### Web UI Procedure

-1. Access the Day 0 Wizard via Out-Of-Band port.
+1.Access the Day 0 Wizard via Out-Of-Band port.
 In the remote desktop open a browser and type **https://100.64.0.7** or click on the **C9800-CL** bookmark.
 Use following credentials.

 **Username:** dcloud